 A student must apply for graduation online in Athena by the end of the first week of classes in the semester the student intends to graduate.
 Prior to the graduation semester, a student can change the graduation date in Athena.
-If a student needs to change to a later graduation date during the semester he/she was scheduled to graduate, the student must email the Graduate School Office of Enrolled Student Services office at gradinfo@uga.edu and request that the current graduation term be deleted.
-After it is deleted, the student must go back into Athena and reapply for a future graduation term.
+If a student needs to change to a later graduation date during the semester he/she was scheduled to graduate, the student must email the Graduate School Office of Enrolled Student Services office at graduation (and reapply for a future graduation term.
 If this is not done, a student's file may be placed on inactive status, and the student will need to reapply for graduation.